-- 1. Each current Member who is eligible to be reappointed to the Medical Staff shall be responsible for completing a reappointment application and submitting the required Re-Application Fee.
-The reappointment application must be submitted to the Administrator or his/her designee at least three (3) months prior to the expiration of the Member's current appointment period.
-Failure to submit an application or pay the required Re-Application Fee at that time will result in automatic expiration of the Member's appointment and Clinical Privileges at the end of his/her term, and the Member will not be entitled to hearing and appeal rights. - 2.
+- 1. Each current Member who is eligible to be reappointed to the Medical Staff shall be responsible for completing a reappointment application.
+The reappointment application, along with the required Re-application Fee, must be submitted to the Administrator or his/her designee at least three (3) months prior to the expiration of the Member's current appointment period.
+Failure to submit an application and Reapplication Fee at that time will result in automatic expiration of the Member's appointment and Clinical Privileges at the end of his/her term, and the Member will not be entitled to hearing and appeal rights. - 2.
 If granted, reappointment will be for a period of not more than 2 years.
-If an application for reappointment is filed and the Board of Directors has not acted on it prior to the expiration of the Member's current term of appointment, that appointment shall continue in effect until such time as the Board of Directors acts on the reappointment application.
+If an application for reappointment is filed and the Board has not acted on it prior to the expiration of the Member's current term of appointment, that appointment shall continue in effect until such time as the Board acts on the reappointment application.